-- 3.12.
+- 2.12.
 Ofgem considers that conducting an assessment of impacts is an integral part of policy development and is not only about publishing reasons for a decision but about a structured approach to decision making.
-An assessment of impacts should enable policy options to be compared, even if only in qualitative terms. - 3.13.
-Ofgem considers that the assessment of impacts is not just about justifying a decision but is about justifying the approach that has been chosen against a range of possible outcomes including approaches proposed by other bodies such as industry groups and consumers. - 3.14.
-Under requirements to be introduced by the Energy Act 2004 Ofgem must have regard to the principles under which regulatory activities should be transparent, accountable, proportionate, consistent and targeted only at cases in which action is needed5.
-In Ofgem's view the production of IAs will contribute to that.
+An assessment of impacts should enable policy options to be compared, even if only in qualitative terms. - 2.13.
+The assessment should look at a range of possible options including those proposed by other bodies such as industry groups and consumers. - 2.14.
+Under requirements to be introduced by the Energy Act 2004 Ofgem must have regard to the principles under which regulatory activities should be transparent,

-- 3.15.
-Ofgem committed in the Energy White Paper published in February 2003, "Our energy future creating a low carbon economy"6 ("the White Paper") to produce RIAs including environmental impact assessments for all new significant policies from July 2003. - 3.16.
+- accountable, proportionate, consistent and targeted only at cases in which action is needed5.
+In Ofgem's view the production of IAs will contribute to that. - 2.15.
+Ofgem committed in the Energy White Paper published in February 2003, "Our energy future creating a low carbon economy" ("the White Paper") to produce RIAs including environmental impact assessments for all new significant policies from July 2003. - 2.16.
 This commitment to produce RIAs preceded by some months the statutory duty on impact assessments included in the Sustainable Energy Act.
-This statutory duty has now superseded the commitment which Ofgem made in the White Paper. - 3.17.
-However, there are some circumstances in which Ofgem may carry out a nonstatutory regulatory impact assessment.
+This statutory duty has now superseded the commitment which Ofgem made in the White Paper. - 2.17.
+However, there are some circumstances in which Ofgem may carry out a non-statutory regulatory impact assessment.
 These circumstances might include those where Ofgem is developing its policy in a particular area ahead of any specific proposals, if sufficiently relevant data were available.
-While Ofgem is committed to making quantitative and qualitative assessments where necessary, Ofgem will be careful not to place unnecessary burdens on industry and will focus its efforts appropriately. - 3.18.
-Ofgem has published 20 IAs since July 2003.
+While Ofgem is committed to making quantitative and qualitative assessments where necessary, Ofgem will be careful not to place unnecessary burdens on industry and will focus its efforts appropriately. - 2.18.
+Ofgem has published 29 IAs since July 2003.
 A full list is set out in Appendix 2.